 The background to Ultra High Intensity Blasting Strategies & Enterprise Optimisation

 In base and precious metal mining, capital and energy are the most significant cost types.
 Process plant capital is typically the greatest component of the initial investment.
-The comminution circuit is frequently the production bottleneck in a mining operation and is the largest, least-efficient energy consuming unit operation.
-Blasting fragmentation is usually the most energy efficient unit operation.
+The comminution circuit is frequently the metal production bottleneck in a mining operation and is the largest, least-efficient energy consuming unit operation.
+Increasing the intensity of blasting fragmentation, typically the most energy efficient unit operation, may offer a solution.

 The Enterprise Optimisation study conducted by Whittle Consulting